How Much Is Bad Client Management Costing You?

 Establishing this position is easier said than done, however.
 There’s a number of different moving parts you need to consider.

 - You have to ensure that your branding and marketing communicates your value to the wider world, attracting only your ideal clientele and filtering out the rest.

 - You need to ensure you deliver top-quality service to your clients, and create real value for your business.

 - And (most importantly) you need to make sure that your team are on the same page.
 If you position yourself as a respected, professional agency, but your staff constantly supplicate to clients, giving them whatever they want with no respect for their own time… what does that tell your clients?

 It tells them you don’t deserve respect.
 That you’re not worth a premium price, and that you’re there to work for them – not with them, as equals.

 I can’t tell you how many times I’ve seen this basic mistake cause problems for agencies aspiring to achieve more.
 Driven, ambitious top-level managers are a powerful asset – but without staff that are properly equipped with effective client management practices, they’re worth far less.

-This is such a big topic and common conversation that I am excited to be delivering a LIVE webinar next Monday 18th at 4pm (UK time) entitled The Client Management Masterclass.
-Based on my experience in the agency space (first as the owner of a 7-figure agency, then later as a coach and mentor to 200+ agencies across multiple sectors).
-I’ll reveal my Three Pillar Approach to effective client management, teaching you how to get paid what you’re worth, manage client expectations up front (to avoid conflict and negative situations), and boost retention rates to supercharge your profitability.
-So if you would like to join the 45min masterclass, hop over to Facebook and join my Agency Growth Mastermind Group (from where the masterclass will take place)
+This is such a big topic and common conversation that I am excited to offer you some free on-demand training entitled The Client Management Masterclass.
+Based on my experience in the agency space (first as the owner of a 7-figure agency, then later as a coach and mentor to 350+ agencies across multiple sectors).
+I’ll reveal my Three Pillar Approach to effective client management, teaching you how to get paid what you’re worth, manage client expectations upfront (to avoid conflict and negative situations), and boost retention rates to supercharge your profitability.
+So if you would like to watch the free training, you can register here.